 Younger audiences are spending more time online than doing anything else today.
 In fact, teenagers spend 27 hours a week online.
 Older adults are following the trend as well.
-59% of online adults over the age of 65 use Facebook and Skype.
+59% of online adults over the age of 65 use Facebook.
 As young adults get older, brands will no other choice but to invest into a strong online and social media presence.

 59) Customer Experience (Richer)

 Consumers are connected with hundreds and thousands of people on social media.
 Brands are increasingly placing an emphasis on their “customer experience” because of the impact it may have on their reputation.
 Social media can help your brand promote a positive customer experience through high-quality design, content, and engagement.

 The fact that you can collect unbiased ratings and reviews on social media is a major benefit.
 Through Yelp, Facebook, and Google reviews, you can gain true understanding of your company’s strengths and weaknesses.
 Companies who do not pay attention to customer reviews on social media are jeopardizing their company’s reputation and missing opportunities to grow.

 When launching a new product or idea, you can gain customer feedback through social media.
 On social media, you have the ability to ask questions to gauge interest and feedback on certain topics.
 You can create surveys and incentivize your followers to participate.